Skip to main content

 Every organic has a metabolic cost, and the response is not to eliminate the metabolism but to let the organism grow compensatory structures through its lifecycle.

-Conventional benchmarks measure performance at t=0: allocate the structure, populate it, measure operations.
-This methodology is appropriate for inorganics because their performance at t=0 is identical to their performance at t=∞.
+Conventional benchmarks often measure performance immediately after construction: allocate the structure, populate it, measure operations.
+This methodology is usually sufficient for inorganic structures because their behavior does not materially change with use.
 A Vec does not improve with age.

 The Metabolic Cost Principle demands a different methodology:

 This is lifecycle economics.
-A seed costs more than a rock at t=0, but the seed's long-term productivity dominates any sufficiently long horizon.
-The question is not "is the organic faster?" but "is the organic's lifecycle economics favorable for this workload?"
+The question is not simply "is the organic faster?" in an isolated cold-start microbenchmark, but "are the primitive's lifecycle economics favorable for the workload being studied?"

 8.1 Implications